winccoa/build-winccoa-manager/.docs/BUILD.md

 # Build Environment Setup Guide

-With the help of examples, this section guides you through the process of initializing a build environment for C++ projects with or without using the Conan package manager, focusing on setting up for different build types such as Debug, Release, and RelWithDebInfo.
+With the help of examples, this section guides you through the process of initializing a build environment for WinCC OA projects with or without using the Conan package manager, focusing on setting up for different build types such as Debug, Release, and RelWithDebInfo.

 ## Conan